 In 2017 the first and only Michelin star was awarded to an Icelandic restaurant, Dill restaurant, hopefully paving the way for more to come.
 Four other Reykjavík based restaurants get a mention in the Michelin guide: Gallerý, Grillið, Matur og Drykkur and Vox.

-Below are some of the best restaurants in the greater Reykjavík area, in alphabetical order.
+Below are some of the best fine dining restaurants in the greater Reykjavík area, in alphabetical order.

 The first and only Icelandic restaurant to receive a Michelin star.
 Dill has been renowned as being the best and most exclusive restaurant in Iceland for a while, so when they earned a Michelin star in early 2017 it came as no surprise.

 The exclusivity is mainly due to its small size and limited opening hours, it is only open from Wednesdays until Saturdays from 18:00.
 Therefore bookings need to be made months in advance.
-But the wait is worth it for the divine Nordic food focusing on quality Icelandic ingredients.
+The wait is worth it for the divine Nordic food focusing on quality Icelandic ingredients.

-Dill restaurant can be found at Hverfisgata 12 (entrance on Ingólfsstræti), 101 Reykjavík.
+Dill restaurant can be found at Laugavegur 59, 101 Reykjavík.

 The menu is inventive, fun and extremely varied and the chefs will make small changes to your dish when they feel like it, so you never really know what to expect.
 Waiters are casual, laid back and fun, and you'll feel at ease at once.